-Reporting of cervical cytology results is standardized (see Table 6: Gynecologic Tumors: Bethesda Classification of Cervical Cytology*).
+Reporting of cervical cytology results is standardized (Table 1: Bethesda Classification of Cervical Cytology*).
 Further evaluation is indicated if atypical or cancerous cells are found, particularly in women at risk.
 If cytology does not show any obvious cancer, colposcopy (examination of the vagina and cervix with a magnifying lens) can be used to identify areas that require biopsy.
 Colposcopy-directed biopsy with endocervical curettage is usually diagnostic.
 If not, cone biopsy (conization) is required; a cone of tissue is removed using a loop electrical excision procedure (LEEP), laser, or cold knife.

-Cancers are clinically staged based on biopsy, physical examination, and chest x-ray results (see Table 7: Gynecologic Tumors: Clinical Staging of Cervical Carcinoma*).
+Cancers are clinically staged based on biopsy, physical examination, and chest x-ray results (Table 2: Clinical Staging of Cervical Carcinoma).
 If the stage is > IB1, CT or MRI of the abdomen and pelvis is typically done to identify metastases, although results are not used for staging.
-If MRI and CT are not available, cystoscopy, sigmoidoscopy, and IV urography, when clinically indicated, may be used for staging.
+PET with CT (PET/CT) is being used more commonly to check for spread beyond the cervix.
+If PET/CT, MRI, or CT is not available, cystoscopy, sigmoidoscopy, and IV urography, when clinically indicated, may be used for staging.

 The purpose of this staging system is to establish a large database for study; thus, the system uses worldwide uniform diagnostic criteria.
 The system excludes results of tests that are less likely to be available worldwide (eg, MRI) because most cases of cervical cancer occur in developing countries.
 Because such tests are not used, findings such as parametrial invasion and lymph node metastases are often missed, and thus understaging is possible.